Our Christmas dispatch and delivery schedule is here

 The two main legal issues have been around:

-• The Misuse of Drugs Act 1971 has a subsection 'section 9a' which, at the time made it an offence for a person to supply any article - except a syringe or needle - in cases where 'the supplier believes it may be used by the recipient to administer an unlawful drug or prepare an unlawful drug for administration; and
+• The Misuse of Drugs Act 1971 had a subsection 'section 9A' added in 1986 to make it an offence for a person to supply any article - except a syringe or needle - in cases where 'the supplier believes it may be used by the recipient to administer an unlawful drug or prepare an unlawful drug for administration; and

 • The Medicines Act, because under the Medicines Act water for injections was a prescription only medicine.
 This meant that, in practice, it couldn't be legally supplied by needle exchanges.